waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Pikachu:** A unique, walkable object.
 Requires a double-press if not already facing it.
 *   **Warp:** Triggers a map change.
 Includes doors, stairs, and cave entrances.
 *   **Spinner:** Forces movement in a specific direction.
+- **Protocol Failure (T31644):** I failed to mark the exit warp of the Route 12 Gatehouse before transitioning to Route 12.
+I must be more disciplined and mark both sides of a warp connection immediately.